-📜 Check the status of the EARN IT Act.
+📜Check the status of the reintroduced EARN IT Act.

 Your message is either available to anyone or it’s hidden to everyone but its recipients: that’s the point of privacy and free speech—online or otherwise.

 Encryption makes it happen.
-But government has always been a bit uneasy when we wield it.
+But government has always been uneasy when you and I wield it.
 The tension goes back at least 25 years.

 Uncle Sugar had the naïve hubris to conclude that once the chip was embedded in US telecommunications services, everyone could be monitored.
 Not just unsuspecting citizens, but the evildoers as well.
 Especially the evildoers.
 The Clintonistas argued that because “terrorists would have to use it to communicate with outsiders—banks, suppliers, and contacts—the Government could listen in on those calls.”